 Snow conditions in the Alps remain very good for March even if sunshine is hard to find right now.
 For now at least it feels like the period of heavy snowfall is behind us, and as such some ski resorts in Austria are just starting to show slightly decreasing slope qualities.
 First and foremost, this is impacting the off piste-options at the moment, primarily due to an increasing period without fresh coverage.
 France and Switzerland are still experiencing great skiing conditions thanks to the worthwhile quantities of fresh snow of recent days.

 Take particular care off-piste as the snow is unstable and there have been numerous incidents in recent days.

-Written by skiweather on Monday March 5, 2018« What is wind chill factor? — The 10 most influential Dutch winter sport websites in 2018 »
+Written by skiweather on Monday March 5, 2018« Saint Gervais is delightful and charming — The 10 most influential Dutch winter sport websites in 2018 »